role2-standard/collaboration/readme.md

 ### Goal-oriented

 What is a goal?
-Goal is defined as **maintaining something to a certain state**, which requires effort in most cases.
+Goal is defined as **maintaining something to an ideal state**, which requires effort in most cases.

 #### Principle

 **Small goals follow big goals**

 A big goal is the current goal's parent goal.
 For instance, eat well and sleep well are sub-goals of survive; shop grocery and boil the water could be sub-goals of cooking.
 If a goal contradicts to its sub-goals, then those sub-goals are considered as invalid and should be discarded.

+#### Make it written

+The implicit sub-goal of every goal is to make it known, which is equivalent to creating a task in a project management software, for example.
+Write down every task properly is beneficial because:

+- Teammates could have a clearer expectation ("Since he'll finish the poster design tomorrow, I can get the page structure done first so that it can be ready by then")
+- Outcome can be quantified and assessed more easily
+- Tasks are easier to refer to

 #### Format